 When it comes to fitness and especially physical appearance, Jyllian believes that there is no such thing as perfection: “Being the best that you can be.”
 She says that no two bodies are ever the same, which is why focusing only on you and competing with yourself is the only way towards a healthier and more fulfilling life.
 And those words of wisdom alone are enough to name Jyllian Stephenson, NCCPT’s Featured Personal Trainer.

-For more information or to connect with Jyllian personally, visit www.idealbodies.co.
+For more information on how to become an independent personal trainer or to connect with Jyllian personally, visit www.idealbodies.co.